smallchimney/TDBoW/README.md

   this won't perform better when in few descriptors.
 Multiple threads query for different is support.
-  * TDBoW add binary I/O support, and compress the vocabulary using QuickLZ algorithm in default when binary output.
+  * TDBoW add binary I/O support, and compress the vocabulary using LZ4 algorithm in default when binary output, which is included by FLANN.
 On the other hand, it can still use YAML format for friendly reading.
 Specially, the DBoW2 vocabulary is supported for reading.
   * TDBoW using k-means Ⅱ replaced k-means++.